-An upbeat start to the corporate results reporting season has helped propel equity markets to record highs, but worries about a virus outbreak in China and its potential economic impact weighed on sentiment.
-Abating trade tensions, signs of economic stabilization in China and still accommodative financial conditions also supported the risk-on sentiment.
-We are on the watch for more signs that global manufacturing may be bottoming out, as economic fundamentals are expected to pick up the baton to drive growth while the dovish pivot by major central banks has run its course for now.
-We see global growth edging up over the first half of 2020 as easier financial conditions start filtering through and a pause in trade disputes give global trade activity some breathing room.
+An escalation in Middle East tensions has spurred a cautious start to the year for risky assets.
+Abating trade tensions, signs of economic stabilization in China and still accommodative financial conditions have spurred a rebound.
+We are on the watch for more signs that global manufacturing may be bottoming out.
+We see the dovish pivot by major central banks as having run its course for now.
+We expect growth to stabilize and gradually pick up over the next six to 12 months as easier financial conditions start filtering through and sideways protectionist pressures give global trade activity some breathing room.
+See our macro\data\dashboard.